South Korea to conduct naval drills

 - Defense officials say more locations could be added to the list

-(CNN) -- South Korea will conduct a new round of naval firing drills Monday -- but it is scheduled to steer clear of border islands, defense officials told the Yonhap News Agency.
+(CNN) -- A new round of naval firing drills in South Korea is scheduled to steer clear of border islands, defense officials told the Yonhap News Agency on Sunday.

 The exercises, which will start Monday and end Friday, will take place off coasts on all sides of the country, the South Korean agency reported.
 None are scheduled near the Yellow Sea islands south of the maritime border with North Korea, defense officials said, but more locations could be added to the list.